 Sunday April 23, 2017

-Now, George Saunders has produced his first novel, Lincoln in the Bardo, a surprising and complex story set in a graveyard where Lincoln's eleven-year-old son has just been laid to rest.
+Lincoln in the Bardo is a surprising and complex story set in a graveyard where Lincoln's 11-year-old son has just been laid to rest.
 It's 1862 — just one year into the American Civil War and Lincoln's presidency.
 Saunders conjures up a world of ghosts, set against actual historical material and a country in crisis.

-Eleanor Wachtel spoke to George Saunders on stage at the Toronto Reference Library in front of a packed house.
+Eleanor Wachtel spoke to George Saunders on stage at the Toronto Reference Library in front of a packed house in April 2017.

 Dostoyevsky vs. Steven Spielberg